SEE ALSO:

 Frequently Asked Questions

 Mpox does not spread easily from person to person.
-It can spread through contact with infected animals or infected humans, or through contact with materials used by infected people (like clothing or linens).
+It can spread through contact with infected animals or humans, or through contact with materials used by infected individuals (such as clothing or linens).
 The virus typically enters the body through broken skin, respiratory droplets, or mucous membranes (eyes, nose, or mouth).

 In the current outbreak, the mpox virus is spreading primarily through sexual contact.
 However, infections have occurred through other exposures, including non-sexual contact with infectious lesions and from contaminated instruments in clinical settings.

-Disease symptoms often involve a rash which begins after the start of other symptoms.
-For the current outbreak, cases have presented atypically, which means that most of the cases have had a rash to start in the genital or perianal region.
+Disease symptoms often include a rash, which typically begins after other symptoms appear.
+For the current outbreak, cases have presented atypically, meaning that most cases have initially featured a rash in the genital or perianal region.
 Early signs include fever, malaise (a general feeling of discomfort), headache, swollen lymph nodes, and sometimes cough or sore throat.
 Other symptoms include muscle aches, backache, chills, and exhaustion.
 This clinical picture may change as more cases of mpox are diagnosed.

 In most cases of mpox, treatment is supportive, easing the symptoms of illness.
-Some cases, such as in persons with severe disease or high risk of severe disease, may need special antiviral treatment, which has to be obtained from the Centers for Disease Control and Prevention (CDC).
-An antiviral developed to treat smallpox (tecovirimat, commercialized as TPOXX) has been approved for the treatment of mpox and may be obtained.
-The Alabama Department of Public Health (ADPH) is in regular communication with the CDC about any treatment for mpox if needed.
+In some cases, such as in individuals with severe disease or a high risk of severe disease, they may require special antiviral treatment, which must be obtained from the Centers for Disease Control and Prevention (CDC).
+An antiviral developed to treat smallpox (tecovirimat, commercialized as TPOXX) has been approved for the treatment of mpox and is now available.
+The Alabama Department of Public Health (ADPH) maintains regular communication with the CDC regarding any potential treatment for mpox, should it be needed.

 Steps to help prevent mpox include: